LidiaKabacinska/cookie-master/README.md

 # cookie-master - cookies
-An exercise from "How do cookies work" workshop.
+An exercise from "How do cookies work" workshops.